Shagshag/prestashop-documentation/WebserviceSpecificManagementInterface.md

 * Interface name: WebserviceSpecificManagementInterface
 * Namespace:
 * This is an **interface**
-* This interface is defined in classes\webservice\WebserviceSpecificManagementInterface.php line 27
+* This interface is defined in [classes/webservice/WebserviceSpecificManagementInterface.php line 27](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/webservice/WebserviceSpecificManagementInterface.php#27)